sp1icer/sp1icer.github.io/_posts/2020-08-13-using-vagrant-for-fun-and-profit.md

 If you don't trust the Vagrant cloud images, there is an alternative - creating a box by hand.
 The bad news it's a tedious process, just like the stone ages - the good news is we only have to do the whole thing once.
 Let's start with a Ubuntu image, since that's what I showed in the Vagrant cloud section.

-VERIFY THE INSTRUCTIONS BELOW!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 1. Download your target Ubuntu ISO - in my case, Ubuntu Desktop 20.04.
 2. Create a new VM in your hypervisor of choice using said ISO - make sure to create a user of `vagrant` and password of `vagrant`.
 Also set the HDD to 40GB just in case - we shouldn't even get close to that, but it's a maximum so let's be a bit generous.
 3. Once installation is done, run `sudo apt-get update && sudo apt-get -y full-upgrade`.
 4. Reboot the VM.
 5. `sudo apt-get install -y linux-headers-$(uname -r) build-essential dkms`
 6. Reboot again.
-7. `sudo apt-get install -y open-vm-tools-desktop fuse`
+7. `sudo apt-get install -y open-vm-tools-desktop fuse ssh`
 8. Reboot one more time, just to make sure.
-9. `mkdir -p /home/vagrant/.ssh/`
-10. Download the Vagrant default insecure key: `wget -O /home/vagrant/.ssh/authorized_keys https://raw.githubusercontent.com/hashicorp/vagrant/master/keys/vagrant.pub`
-11. `sudo nano /etc/ssh/sshd_config`
-    1. Uncomment and change PasswordAuthentication to no
-12.  `sudo service ssh restart`
+9. `sudo service ssh restart`
-13. Finally, shut the box down.
+10. Finally, shut the box down.

 ### $ARTISINAL JSON FILES